kircherlab/hemoMIPs/README.md

 ## Config

 Almost ready to go:
-You need to download the human reference and other files to run the pipeline and adjust the locations of these files in the `config.yml`\
+You need to download the human reference and other files to run the pipeline and adjust the locations of these files in the `config.yml`.\
-An example config can be found in `example_config.yml` \
+An example config can be found in `example_config.yml`. \
+ \
-We are aligning against the 1000 Genomes phase 2 build of the human reference: \
+We are aligning against the 1000 Genomes phase 2 build of the human reference `hs37d5.fa.gz`: \
 `ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/phase2_reference_assembly_sequence/` \
 You also need the bwa index of this file. \
 We also add the CADD annotation cadd_v1.3 phase1_v3.20101123.vcf.gz to be found here: \